-Our Labour Manager and HR Team undertake training courses that include guidance around modern slavery and human trafficking, as well as other wider human rights issues.
+Our Operations and HR Team undertake training courses that include guidance around modern slavery and human trafficking, as well as other wider human rights issues.

 All of our staff receive awareness-raising information around issues involving modern slavery and human trafficking, so that they can bring any concerns they have to the attention of management.

 As part of this, our staff are encouraged to discuss any concerns that they have with Management.

 The policy will be reviewed annually to ensure that it remains relevant and up to date.